About the bill

 H.R.
 2901 codifies the Voluntary Income Tax Assistance matching grant program and provides that the Secretary of the Treasury may allocate, from appropriated funds, up to $30 million per year in matching grants to qualified entities for the development, expansion, or continuation of qualified tax return preparation programs assisting low-income taxpayers and members of underserved populations.
 The Secretary is also authorized to provide multi-year grants not to exceed three years.

-The Internal Revenue Service (IRS), through its Volunteer Income Tax Assistance (VITA) Program, currently partners with IRS-certified volunteer organizations ...
+The Internal Revenue Service (IRS), through its Volunteer Income Tax Assistance (VITA) Program, currently partners with IRS-certified volunteer organizations to provide free tax return filing assistance to low-income populations, persons with disabilities, taxpayers with limited English proficiency, and other underserved communities.
+VITA originated from the IRS Reform Act of 1969.
+The Consolidated Appropriations Act of 2008 included funding for ...

 Sponsor and status